Col du Pré

 Romain

 With a (well-charged) VAE, it's nothing but bliss!
 The big show with a reasonable effort.
 Then the dam, the lake and finally the passage to Cormet de Roselend.
 I felt a real sense of fulfillment when I got there.
-Like after a yoga session, I congratulated myself!
+Like after a yoga session, it makes you want to congratulate yourself.

 Léna, Aix-en-Provence